MichaelCharles/ios-wanikani-leech-widget-scriptable/README.md

 If you already know what leeches are, and you already know what Scriptable is, then you can go ahead and grab the script from [here](https://github.com/mcaubrey/ios-wanikani-leech-widget-scriptable/blob/main/script.js).
 I think it should be fairly self explanatory to anyone whose added an iOS widget using Scriptable before.

+# Latest Update: September 30, 2021

+Changed to use the new Shin Wanikani Leech Trainer API, and switched from scraping to using the official API.
+This should make it more reliable overall, as well as potentially solve the problem that some people were having where the shown item did not match the shown meaning.

 # What Are Leeches?

 The term "leech" comes from Anki.
 Or at least I think it does.
 Either way, the [Anki manual](https://docs.ankiweb.net/leeches.html) has a [good explanation](https://docs.ankiweb.net/leeches.html) of what they are.
 In short, leeches are radicals, kanji and vocabulary that for whatever reason you just can't seem to remember.
 They're the ones that you fail over and over again.